blackshibe/turret/README.md

 +----------+-------------+------+-----+---------+----------------+
 ```

-then, add an .ENV file:
+then, add an .env file:

 ```
 DB_HOST=your host